Defxult/reactionmenu/README.md

     <summary>Click to show all methods</summary>

 * `ReactionMenu.add_button(button: Button)`
   * Adds a button to the menu.
 Buttons can also be linked to custom embeds.
-So when you click the emoji you've assigned, it goes to that page and is seperate from the normal menu
+So when you click the emoji you've assigned, it goes to that page and is separate from the normal menu
 ---
 * `ReactionMenu.add_page(embed: Embed)`
   * On a static menu, add a page
 ---
 * `ReactionMenu.add_row(data: str)`
   * Used when the menu is set to dynamic.
-Apply the data recieved to a row in the embed page
+Apply the data received to a row in the embed page
 ---
 * `ReactionMenu.change_appear_order(*emoji_or_button: Union[str, Button])`
   * Change the order of the reactions you want them to appear in on the menu